-Those that are just starting out in boxing or even those that have been in sport for years are always looking at ways to improve their overall hand speed.
+Those that are just starting out in boxing or even those that have been in the sport for years are always looking at ways to improve their overall hand speed.

-So many of the great boxers of our past and present have all had incredible hand speed including the likes of Muhammad Ali, Mike Tyson, Manny Paquiao, Floyd Mayweather Jr, Roy Jones Jr, Lomachenko, Teofimo Lopez, Jorge Linares, Amir Khan many more.
+So many of the great boxers of our past and present have all had incredible hand speed including the likes of Muhammad Ali, Mike Tyson, Manny Pacquiao, Floyd Mayweather Jr, Roy Jones Jr, Lomachenko, Teofimo Lopez, Jorge Linares, Amir Khan many more.

 It obviously takes many years of practice to get up to the level you desire, but there are in fact many exercises you can partake in today and start seeing improvements very quickly.

 Why hand speed is important for boxing?

 Having quick hands is extremely important in boxing as it means you can beat your opponent to the punch, giving you a slight second advantage to slip, roll or move out of the way of a punch in your direction.

 Having quick hand speed in your punches, it will also make you a lot harder to defend against.
 This is because it will naturally force your opponent into a more defensive mindset or even put them on the back foot.